file-format/Products/content/en/compression/java/zt-zip/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Getting Started with zt-zip</h2>
 <p>To run your project using zt-zip, firs of all you need to Java 1.5 & above.
-You can manually download the repository from <a href="https://github.com/zeroturnaround/zt-zip/archive/master.zip">GitHub</a>.
 Use the following command to install it.</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}